Drugs and Alcohol Abuse

 All members of the College are reminded that:

 - It can be dangerous to take any drugs other than under medical direction

 This applies particularly to any student found to be using, dealing or in possession of any Class A Drug.
-It also applies to any student found to be dealing or repeatedly in possession of any of the Classes of Drugs above.
+It also applies to any student found to be dealing or repeatedly in possession of any of the Classes of Drugs, or Psychoactive Substances.
 This approach is in line with the current policy of the Police.

 Any member of the College concerned about illegal drug use should refer the matter to the Senior Tutor, or to any Tutor.

 Drinking to excess is dangerous: it may contribute to serious accidents, particularly traffic accidents, and/or long-term problems with health, including psychological problems.

 It is particularly important not just to drink sensibly, but to avoid encouraging other students to drink to excess.
 Students should be sensitive to others around them who do not drink alcohol.
 Encouraging others to drink to excess puts their safety, as well as their health, at risk.
 Students should note that drinking games are not permitted at any College dinner.
 Violation of this Policy may result in disciplinary action such as the suspension of dining privileges.

 Students who need a taxi to or from Addenbrooke’s Hospital or from the City Centre to the College following intoxication with alcohol (or illegal drugs) will be billed for the taxi fare, plus the cost of any necessary cleaning.
 Students will also be charged for any damage to College property and for additional cleaning required on site, and in these instances disciplinary action may follow.

 As in the case of drugs above, any student worried about their or their friend’s drinking is encouraged to seek advice from the College Nurse, their Tutor, their GP, or the University Counselling Service.